Up To it! Home >

 Effective Medical Reading | Effective Biomedical Writing | Workshops | Team Research Writer

 Designed for groups of about 30 researchers, these workshops are held entirely in English and have a duration of 4.5 hours.
 Each day is organized as a dialogic lesson, with short cycles of lecture, question-answer, and practical exercises.
-Participants receive an extract from the yet-unpublished book Effective Biomolecular Reading & Writing, as well as an exercise booklet and reading samples.
+Participants receive an extract from my latest book Effective Biomolecular Reading and Writing, as well as an exercise booklet and reading samples.

 Workshop I. Basic Techniques of Scientific Writing